bicpi/bicpi.github.io/_posts/2015-08-11-optimize-debugging-in-a-symfony-application.md

 ---
 layout: post
 title: "Optimize Debugging in a Symfony application"
 date: 2015-08-11 14:11:58
-categories: php xdebug debugging symfony
+redirect_from: /php/xdebug/debugging/symfony/2015/08/11/optimize-debugging-in-a-symfony-application/
 ---

 When debugging a Symfony application with Xdebug you might not only want to step through your own custom code, but also through the Symfony code itself.
 As a lot of Symfony's core